EPIC-model/pytools/README.md

-# pytools
-Python plotting scripts for EPIC data
+# Python tools for reading and plotting EPIC data